dhis2/cli/packages/cluster/README.md

 omitted there is some fallback logic, so even if they are not used, they are important to know about.

-- `--channel {channel}`: This matches to the Docker Hub repository mentioned above in [Release channels](#release-channels).
+- `--channel`: This matches to the Docker Hub repository mentioned above in [Release channels](#release-channels).
 E.g. `dev`.

-- `--dhis2-version {ver}`: This matches to the [tag name within a Docker Hub repo](#tags).
+- `--dhis2-version`: This matches to the [tag name within a Docker Hub repo](#tags).
 E.g.
   [`2.32`](https://cloud.docker.com/u/dhis2/repository/docker/dhis2/core-dev/tags)